-- Use section targeting.
+- Use section targeting to improve ad targeting.

-- Ruthlessly Block the irrelevant ads.
+- Ruthlessly Block the ads irrelevant to your niche.

-***Try various ad placements (depending on blog layout) and run the experiments for atleast a week/fortnight for maximum results.
+***Try various ad placements (depending on blog layout) and run the experiments for at least a week/fortnight for maximum results.

 Finally, one last word.
 More traffic!
 More Ad Impressions.
 Hence, More Revenue.
 So make efforts to drive maximum traffic & reap maximum benefits so as to increase your Adsense RPM!!

-Just proceed with these tips to yield maximum results and increase your adsense revenue.
+Just proceed with these tips to yield maximum results and increase your Adsense revenue.
 What worked for me will definitely work for you as well.

-Do not jump into conclusions immediately.
+Do not jump to conclusions immediately.